nextflow-io/training/docs/nf_template/3_create.md

 -   `linting.yml`: Triggered on pushes and PRs to the repository and runs `nf-core lint` and markdown lint tests to ensure that the code meets the nf-core guidelines
 -   `release-announcements.yml`: Automatic release toot and tweet announcements for nf-core pipeline releases

-Notable, many of these tests are only configured for the nf-core repo.
+Notably, many of these tests are only configured for the nf-core repo.
 However, they can be modified for your repository or ignored if they are superfluous to your requirements.

 You can read more about creating and modifying workflows on the [GitHub Actions documentation webpage](https://docs.github.com/en/actions).